niranjana88/smartphone/README.md

   1. Describes the variables
   2. Describes the data
   3. Describes the transformations performed to clean up the data
-3. `run_analysis.R` Performs the transformation of the data and outputs into two data files
+3. `run_analysis.R` Performs the transformation of the data and outputs into a data file named `tidy.txt`
-  1. `tidy.txt` Merged data from training and test data files
-  2. `tidy_average.txt` Averages from `tidy.txt`

 ### Additional files not included in this repo:
 This is the data that the `run_analysis.R` script modifies: